If you saw that your dog ate a toilet paper roll, you may be feeling a mix of emotions right now.

 Think about the food that you are feeding your dog.

 Are they nutritious?
 Are they sufficient?
+Did you accidentally feed it the wrong food?

 If the answer is no, then there should not be any surprise if your try to satisfy its hunger by chewing on objects like toilet paper or rolls.